arrow-left

 However, if the player has given up hope that their body can be found, or is even salvageable, the player may simply float around the station, seeing what everyone else is up to.

 Alternatively, if that isn’t enough for the player, they may also participate in the form of ghost roles, which allows their soul to enter a new entity (becoming a new character).
-For a better picture of what these ghost roles entail, see the section Ghost Roles under the In-Game Roles heading.
+For a better picture of what these ghost roles entail, see the section under the heading.
 Ghost roles may include lesser entities like animals, insects, or creatures due to the limit of humanoid roles available in a round.

 Alternatively, ghosted players may be given a point system so they might be able to affect the station in other ways, such as placing cobwebs, or nudging objects with their ghostly powers.